reilem/zod-geojson/README.md

 enforce a specific structure for the `properties` field, you can pass a custom `properties` Zod schema as the second parameter to the
 `GeoJSONFeatureGenericSchema`, `GeoJSONFeatureCollectionGenericSchema`, or `GeoJSONGenericSchema` functions.

-As discussed above, if you only wish to customize the properties field, you will still need to pass valid schemas for the positions and geometries.
+As discussed above, if you only wish to customize the `properties` field, you will still need to pass valid schemas for the `positions` and `geometries` fields.
 You can use the default schemas `GeoJSONPositionSchema` and `GeoJSONGeometrySchema` exposed by this library for this purpose.

 ```typescript